 This conference is designed to provide training on basic concepts and the latest updates related to diabetes management and treatment.

-Scripps Whittier Diabetes Institute’s 2022 Updates in Diabetes Management program will highlight the latest concepts in the diagnosis and treatment of both type 1 and type 2 diabetes.
+Scripps Whittier Diabetes Institute’s 2023 Updates in Diabetes Management program will highlight the latest concepts in the diagnosis and treatment of both type 1 and type 2 diabetes.
 Recent advances in medications, nutrition, surgical interventions, and diabetes technology will also be discussed.
-The course will be taught by known experts in the field who are involved in clinical care as well as trials related to the management of diabetes.
-Attendees will be provided with necessary context to integrate relevant information into their practice to improve the quality of life for patients afflicted with diabetes.
+The course will be taught by renown experts who are active in both patient care and clinical trials related to the management of diabetes.
+Attendees will be provided with the necessary context to integrate relevant information into their practice to improve the quality of life for patients afflicted with diabetes.

 After attending this live activity, participants should be able to: